Ricardo2192643/BMW-IVI-CIC-Ingest-Module/README.md

 # Autopsy BMW-IVI-CIC-Ingest-Module

 ## Analysis of in-vehicle infotainment systems of BMW brand vehicles, in the 2010 and 2012 series 3 models, with IVI CIC systems

-As the Autopsy tool does not recognize the QNX file system, we have to mount the partitions and then manually load the partitions/folders to the autopsy tool and then do analysis with this ingest module.
+As the Autopsy tool does not support the QNX file system, it was necessary to manually mount the partitions using a Linux distribution and then manually load these partitions into Autopsy to perform the analysis.

 Mount the Partitions